 OWDA Loans Ohio Water Development Authority (OWDA) loans consist of money owed to OWDA for sewer improvements.
-The OWDA loans for the Oak Street, Euclid Interceptor, Woodlands Sewers and Sewer Laterals loans are paid from the general obligation bond retirement fund with special assessments levied against benefited property owners.
+The OWDA loan for the Oak Street, Euclid Interceptor, Woodlands Sewers and Sewer Laterals loans are paid from the general obligation bond retirement fund with special assessments levied against benefited property owners.
 In the event that a property owner would fail to pay the assessment, payment would be made by the City.
 The OWDA loan for the City's portion of the Euclid Interceptor is paid from the sewer enterprise fund with user charges.

 The City has entered into contractual agreements for construction loans from the Ohio Water Development Authority (OWDA).
 Under the terms of this agreement, OWDA will reimburse, advance or directly pay the construction costs of the approved projects.
 OWDA will capitalize administrative costs and construction interest and then add them to the total amounts of the final loans.
-The loans will not have an accurate payment schedule until finalized, and therefore several loans have not been included in the schedule of future debt service requirements.
+The loan will not have an accurate payment schedule until finalized, and therefore one loan has not been included in the schedule of future debt service requirements.
 Until a final repayment schedule is available, the City is paying based on estimates.
-The balances of these loans are as follows:
+The balance of this loan is as follows: